-5.1 Glass Industry

-5.1.1 Chemical Specification
+Glass Industry Chemical Specification

 The size and shape of the silica sand content accompanied by impurities are important factors for glass making.
 In general, the specifications of the raw materials depend on the purity of the quartz sand and necessary products (Fatima, 2021).
-The glass industry has established different standard specifications for the silica sand intended for different types of glass.
+The glass established industry has different standard specifications for the silica sand intended for different types of glass.
 Glass sand generally should have a high silica content of 95 to 99.85% (Kuzvart, 1984).
 According to the British Standard (BS2975), silica content is required to be approximately 97% for colored containers, 99.7% for optical glass, 99.6% for tableware glass, and 98.8% for colorless containers.

 The mean concentration of silica in Pab sandstone samples is found to be 93.57%.
-It is found to be feasible in terms of its silica content for Soda lime silica container glass, Roman glass, Egyptian glass, and glass fiber which is required 72.0%, 69.4%, 67.8%, and 55% SiO2 respectively (Austin, 1984).
-On the other hand, the mean percentage of aluminum oxide, magnesium oxide, and calcium oxide are about 1.65%, 0.45% and 2.26% respectively, Pab sandstone is marginally meeting the specifications prescribed by Austin, (1984) for glass fiber (Al2O3 14%, MgO 5% and CaO 13%) and Egyptian glass, (Al2O3 4.4%, MgO 2.3% and CaO 4.0%).
-Whereas soda lime silica container glass contains 10.2% and 2.1% CaO, and Al2O3 respectively.
-On the other hand, Roman glass to give it stability and chemical durability (Mclaws, 1970).
-However, glass melting properties are impacted when the concentration of these three oxides exceeds the corresponding limits (Platias et al., 2014).
+It is found to be feasible in terms of its silica content for Soda lime silica container glass, Roman glass, Egyptian glass, and glass fiber which is required 72.0%, 69.4%, 67.8% and 55% SiO2 respectively (Austin, 1984).
+On the other hand, the mean percentage of aluminum oxide, magnesium oxide and calcium oxide are about 1.65%, 0.45% and 2.26% respectively, Pab sandstone it is marginally meeting the specifications prescribed by Austin, (1984) for glass fiber (Al2O3 14%, MgO 5% and CaO 13%) and Egyptian glass, (Al2O3 4.4%, MgO 2.3% and CaO 4.0%).
+Whereas, soda lime silica container glass contains 10.2% and 2.1% CaO, and Al2O3 respectively.
+On the other hand, Roman glass contains about 3.5% Al2O3 and 7.2% CaO.
+Alumina, magnesium oxide, and calcium oxide are added to glass to give it stability and chemical durability (Mclaws, 1970).
+However, glass melting properties are impacted when concentration of these three oxides exceeds the corresponding limits (Platias et al., 2014).

 Mean Fe2O3 content in Pab sandstone samples is found to be 1.54%.
 The colored glass contains metal compounds to give color.
 If iron is present, the resulting glass will be green or brown.
 Conversely, the iron oxide can be used as a coloring agent in colored glass (Platias et al., 2014).
 Iron content is therefore the most important parameter in determining if a particular sand can be used to make clear glass.
 Fe2O3 is unwanted and shouldn't be allowed to exceed 0.013% for colorless glass, 0.04% for ordinary glass, and 0.008% for optical glass (Srivastava, 1978).
-The specification of iron oxide in silica sand reported for amber glass, chemical glass-ware, clear container glass, high-grade domestic, and decorative glass-ware is 0.25%, 0.02%, 0.06%, 0.013% respectively (Faruqui et al., 1967).
+The specification of iron oxide in silica sand reported for amber glass, chemical glassware, clear container glass, high-grade domestic and decorative glass-ware is 0.25%, 0.02%, 0.06%, 0.013% respectively (Faruqui et al., 1967).
 The iron content of silica sand samples can also be reduced using electromagnetic separation techniques.
 Iron can be beneficiated in significant amounts using processes such as chemical and biological methods (Faruqui and Hanif, 1970).